 Each diver has his own Diver Modem.
 Optional equipment such as the Shearwater® pressure sensor and NERD or Petrel may also be available.
 The Diver Modem ID Number is available on the LCD screen on the DCM.
-After initial power up and boot of the Diver Modem the ID will flash 5 times.
+After the initial power-up and boot of the Diver Modem, the ID will flash 5 times.
+Note that during power up, the modem calibrates its depth sensor which in effect zeroes the depth sensor based on the current pressure reading.
+Therefore, it is important to turn on the modem as close to the water level as possible.